11 best family road trips in the U.S.

 From SLO, the drive north to Monterey is the route you came for, with 135 miles of incredible views along the Big Sur coastline.
 The road winds through S-curves, and there are plenty of places to pull over, park, and take in the panoramic vistas and incredible Monterey beaches.
 One of the many notable things to do along the way is a stop at Hearst Castle outside SLO.
 This is the mansion of publishing tycoon William Randolph Hearst, loosely portrayed by Orson Welles in the 1941 classic Citizen Kane

-SPRING IS COMING: 10 Best Spring Break Destinations for Families
+SPRING IS COMING: 10 best spring break destinations for families

 The final 120 miles from Monterey to San Francisco wind their way around Monterey Bay (home to the world-famous aquarium) and past the beach town of Santa Cruz (home to the Santa Cruz Beach Boardwalk).
 This route takes you past Big Basin Redwoods State Park, the oldest state park in California, and a worthy side trip to see its namesake ancient coast redwood trees (some between 1,000 and 1,800 years old and more than 300 feet tall).
 And the final stop, San Francisco, is certainly more than worthy of exploration itself.

-7. Natchez Trace Parkway Road Trio
+7. Natchez Trace Parkway road Trip

 A Natchez Trace Parkway family road trip traces centuries of history (Photo: Shutterstock)